Diabetic Eye Care

 High blood sugar can damage blood vessels in the retina, causing them to leak fluid or bleed.
 This causes the retina to swell and form deposits.
 In later stages, new blood vessels grow on the surface of the retina causing serious vision problems.

-Diabetic retinopathy can be treated with laser photocoagulation – using laser surgery to seal off leaking blood vessels and remove unwanted tissue.
+Diabetic retinopathy in Richmond, VA can be treated with laser photocoagulation which uses laser surgery to seal off leaking blood vessels and remove unwanted tissue.
 Laser photocoagulation is painless and is performed as an outpatient procedure.